GetStream/stream-chat-net/README.md

     await Task.Delay(100);
 }

-// if completed, use the export url if (complete)
+if (complete)
 {
     Console.WriteLine(resp.Result.URL);
 }
 ```

-## Contributing
+## ✍️ Contributing

 We welcome code changes that improve this library or fix a problem, please make sure to follow all best practices and add tests if applicable before submitting a Pull Request on Github.
 We are very happy to merge your code in the official repository.
 Make sure to sign our [Contributor License Agreement (CLA)](https://docs.google.com/forms/d/e/1FAIpQLScFKsKkAJI7mhCr7K9rEIOpqIDThrWxuvxnwUq2XkHyG154vQ/viewform) first.
-See our license file for more details.
+See our [license file](./LICENSE) for more details.

 Head over to [CONTRIBUTING.md](./CONTRIBUTING.md) for some development tips.

-## We are hiring!
+## 🧑‍💻 We are hiring!

 We've recently closed a [$38 million Series B funding round](https://techcrunch.com/2021/03/04/stream-raises-38m-as-its-chat-and-activity-feed-apis-power-communications-for-1b-users/) and we keep actively growing.
 Our APIs are used by more than a billion end-users, and you'll have a chance to make a huge impact on the product within a team of the strongest engineers all over the world.